CrommVardek/polk-auction-core/README.md

 In order to run Polk-auction-core, a few things need to be running before:

 ### Polkadot Node and sidecar API :

+Note: nodes that are running from a new volume will need quite some time to update the blockchain until its current head block.
+If you wish to use the sidecar API with an up-to-date node, change the `SAS_SUBSTRATE_WS_URL` parameter in the docker-compose files ([kusama docker-compose](./docker/kusama/docker-compose.yml), [polkadot docker-compose](./docker/polkadot/docker-compose.yml)) to another node endpoint.

  - Create the volume  if it does not exist already :